spinamp/spindexer/README.md

  - Allow for decentralization and even some consensus without any co-ordination

 ## Contributing
-The repo is still early and not hyper-polished.
+The repo is still early and not hyper-polished or perfectly documented.
 Contributor guidelines are not ready yet, clear development docs and style/standard expectations are not extremely well documented yet.
 Interfaces are not well documented yet.
 Keep this in mind, so if you'd like to contribute:
+ - First, reach out on Discord and connect with the team (https://discord.gg/cv6mza8C) so we can help guide you in contributing
  - Read through the [Architecture](./Architecture.md) and [Ingestion](./Ingestion.md) docs which have some more details on the architecture and concepts used in the repo
  - Try set things up yourself, test it out, read the code.
  - Read the code some more, especially getting familiar with the [Processor](./src/types/processor.ts), [Trigger](./src/types/trigger.ts) and [Platform](./src/types/platform.ts) types and how they're used as interfaces :)
  - Check out the Github Project and Github Issues, still being improved
- - Reach out on Discord and connect with the team (https://discord.gg/cv6mza8C)